Living in Harmony With Spirit

 As mere mortals, we may not fully grasp the universal love of God, but it is not difficult for us to identify and appreciate the unconditional love that most parents have for their children.
 By appreciating the depth of family love, we come to know God’s attitude of love.

-It is much easier to arouse feelings of compassion and mercy when we learn to understand each other.
+It is easy to arouse feelings of compassion and mercy when we learn to understand each other.
 We live in a time of rash judgments and strong opinions.
 But having to deal with self-assertive and vociferous individuals should not deter our compassion for them.
 If we want to be treated with love, respect, and understanding, we should realize that others do too.

 People do not seem to realize that their opinion of the world is also a confession of character.